hexpm/hex/README.md

 Hex is package manager for the Erlang VM.

-This project currently provides tasks that integrates with Mix, [Elixir](https://github.com/elixir-lang/elixir)'s build tool.
+This project currently provides tasks that integrate with Mix, [Elixir](https://github.com/elixir-lang/elixir)'s build tool.

 ## Roadmap and TODO